MIRACL Trust Application Setup

 OIDCCryptoPassphraseis used for session/state encryption purposes

-MIRACL_CLIENT_IDfill in the client ID you received from the MIRACL Trust Application setup
+<YOUR_CLIENT_ID>fill in the Client ID you received from the MIRACL Trust Application setup

-MIRACL_CLIENT_SECRETfill in the client secret you received from the MIRACL Trust Application setup
+<YOUR_CLIENT_SECRET>fill in the Client Secret you received from the MIRACL Trust Application setup

 Ensure that the